-About our report

-Who we are

-Our value creation through proven strategy

-positioning

-Our value creation through proven strategy
+About our report Who we are The world Our value creation Would creation through proven strategy Value creation through performance Governance appendices Other appendices Company information and we operate in positioning shareholders' calendar

-Shareholders' calendar

 ABOUT OUR REPORT

 We proudly present our 2022 integrated annual report.
 This report tells you more about The Foschini Group Limited and explains how our strategy delivers outcomes that inspire our customers to live their best lives.